drewlr/dice-simulation/README.md

 **What it does**

-- Estimates probability that rolling N dice simultaneously, you get at least X die >= (or just >) than a given Threshold
+- It can estimate probability that rolling N dice simultaneously, you get:
+  - at least X dice >= (or just >) than a given Threshold
+  - sum of X dice >= (or just >) than a given Threshold

-- Ability to add some additional win and loss conditions, under the shape of repeated numbers.
+- Ability to add additional win and loss conditions, under the shape of repeated numbers.
 E.g. if you roll at least two 1s, you lose automatically.
 Or if you roll three 4s, you win automatically

 - Dice can be customized in terms of n of faces, but also in terms of specific values (e.g. you could have a d6 with values [1,2,3,6,6,6])